robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 3. Create a Qos Config and map some dscp/dot1p/exp to the FC1 and FC2 created in step 2.
 4. Apply this Qos config on a VMI/ VN/ Policy.
 5. Either run qosmap command or fab command or qosmap.py script to configure scheduling on the NIC interface.
 6. Send 2 different streams with 10G traffic rate each.
-Note that stream 1 should classify for entry 1 of Qos config and stream 2 should classify This will create congestion.
+Note that stream 1 should classify for entry 1 of Qos config and stream 2 should classify for entry 2 of Qos config.
+This will create congestion.
-7. Use d
-6. Verify through "ethtool -S <interfaceName>" that traffic is flowing through the HW queue which maps to the logical queue id used in step 1.
+7. Use "ethtool -S <interface>" to verify the count of traffic in both queues.
+   Alternatively, you can use "tc -s class show dev <interface>" to see the traffic count and drop counts.
+   Note the there should not be any drop in strict priority traffic.
+   Also, if traffic goes through 2 weighted round robin queues, drop should be observed in both queues and traffic ratio should be same as configured by qosmap utility.

 ## Limitations of Qos Scheduling:

+1. DCB feature supports 2 modes.
+One is IEEE and other is CEE.
+We recommend and provide provision to configure Bandwidth and Scheduling values using IEEE mode.
+User can use CEE mode as well but some limitations are present in that mode which are documented in following bug: https://bugs.launchpad.net/juniperopenstack/+bug/1630865
-For any NIC interface, if the interface do not support DCB, Qos scheduling configurations do not hold any significance.
-In that case, user can only take advantage of "Queue mapping" feature
+2. For any NIC interface, if the interface do not support DCB, Qos scheduling configurations do not hold any significance.
+In that case, user can only take advantage of "Queue mapping" feature.
+3. For "Intel based 10G NIC(Niantic)", you will observe 32 queues initially.
+As soon as you enable dcb on the interface, it shows all 64 queues.
+Using "qosmap" utility to configure Bandwidth and Scheduling, automatically enables DCB and creates 64 queues.
+4. On restart of a compute node, the scheduling configurations are lost if configurations are done directly by using qosmap utility.
+If we used fab command or qosmap.py to provision the scheduling configurations, it handles these scenarios and scheduling configurations get restored after restart.
+5. qosmap utility do not provide with any option to do per queue policing.
+If the NIC supports per queue scheduling, user can use the NIC API's or any other way to configure the queues.
+We expect it to work as contrail qosmap is just a configuration tool and do not code any functionality on NIC driver.